-Hospitals are required to report eCQMs in the Hospital Inpatient Quality Reporting Program and the EHR Incentive Program, but report several challenges to successful submission of eCQM data.
-It is difficult and costly to bring information from other systems into the certified EHR for electronic quality reporting, the same information must be entered in several places in the EHR to support electronic measure reporting and the clinical processes need to be revised to support data capture for eCQM data reporting.
-The Honorable Pat Tiberi August 25, 2017 Page 8 of 19

-Hospitals are able to compare the chart-abstracted measure reported and the eCQM reported for the same quality measure and see the eCQM does not yield the same result.
+Hospitals are required to report electronic clinical quality measures (eCQMs) in the Hospital Inpatient Quality Reporting Program and the EHR Incentive Program but report several challenges to successful submission of eCQM data.
+First, it is difficult and costly to bring information from other systems into the certified EHR for electronic quality reporting.
+Second, the same information must be entered in several places in the EHR to support electronic measure reporting.
+Third, the clinical processes need to be revised to support data capture for eCQM data reporting.
+Moreover, when hospitals compare the same chart-abstracted and eCQM measure, they find that the eCQM does not yield the same result.
 Every year, CMS updates requirements for eCQM data reporting.
 As a result, hospitals invest resources to annually update their technology and train their staff to collect and report eCQM data that does not accurately measure the quality of care for the measure topic.

-The AHA urges Congress to require the Administration to suspend all regulatory requirements that mandate submission of eCQMs.
+The AHA urges the Administration to suspend all regulatory requirements that mandate submission of eCQMs.